kevindclee/Backdoor-Attack-on-Language-Model-Code-Generators/README.md

 After model training is finished, go to ~/apps/eval

 Here, if input text is too long, it will cause a gpu error.
-To fix it, I made a small changes to generate_gpt_codes.py (ㅛou can change the number (i.e., 350), based on your configuration)
+To fix it, I made small changes to generate_gpt_codes.py (you can change the number (i.e., 350), based on your configuration)

         start = time.time()